jseluis/artificial_intelligence_for_trading/README.md

 * Portfolio Optimization: Optimize portfolios to meet certain criteria and constraints.
 Get hands on experience in optimizing a portfolio with the cvxpy Python library.

+* Factors: Factor investing and alpha research. ps.
+Project designed by Jonathan Larkin, equities trader and quant investor.

+* Factor Models and Types of Factors: Theory of factor models, distinguish between alpha and risk factors, and get an overview of types of factors.

  Post Sentiment analysis
 * Machine Learning & Decision Trees: Decision trees are a structure for decision-making where each decision leads to a set of consequences or additional decisions.